luma/generator-tok/app/templates/README.md

 * **gulp help**: get an overview of what tasks are available
 * **gulp test**: run the tests
 * **gulp doc**: generate the docs.
 They will be placed in the `docs/` folder
+* **gulp todo**: display all todos and fixmes in the project.
+It also writes them to TODO.md and todo.json

 **@TODO: List the other tasks specific to this module**